 -Sharon Nincke

 “Within every person there is an unfathomable interior castle, a heart that longs for love, a search for ultimate fulfillment.
 The question is: How will you fill your castle?
 How will you fulfill the longings of your heart?
 Where will the search bring you?
 Hopefully, the answer to all of these questions is Christ and his infinite love for you.
-You’re in my prayers.”
+You’re in my prayers.

 -Peter Santiago

-Humans of SVC,
+Topics: Humans of SVC, Alexander Byers, Peter Santiago, Love

 “When I came here as a freshman in 2010, I never knew the family I would gain from Saint Vincent.
 Through roommates and friends, and all the organizations I belong to, I found the family that I wanted to call my own.
 When receiving my undergraduate degree in 2014, I was nervous to lose everything that I knew.
 I was fortunate enough to receive the graduate coordinator position for Campus Life which let me pass on my traditions and family atmosphere.
 Now, two years later, I am faced with the same dilemma, leaving my family at Saint Vincent.
 While I look forward to new and exciting adventures, I will never forget the bonds and supports that I have made here.
 When asked what the hardest part will be when leaving, I can only look back and think of the family I found through professors, advisers and students.
 I know that they are only a call away, but leaving the place I call home and the people I call family is the hardest part.”